chris-sev/node-express-booklet/booklet.md

 - public        (folder that will hold css/js/images)
 - views         (will have our view files)
-    - partials  (the repeatable things for our site (head, header, footer))
+    - partials  (the repeatable things for our site (header, footer, sidebar))
     - pages     (the main pages for our site (home, about, contact))
 - package.json  (where we start our Node/Express application)
 - server.js     (where we configure Express and define site routes)